 The School of Communication offers weekend graduate students need-based awards administered by the American University Office of Financial Aid.
-Students who apply by June 15, 2013 for a Fall 2013 start will receive priority merit consideration.

 Part-time weekend program students may apply for need-based assistance.
 Only U.S. citizens and permanent residents are eligible for federal need-based aid.
 To apply, complete the Free Application for Federal Student Aid (FAFSA) and submit it to the processing center by March 1 or as soon thereafter as possible.
 You can get a copy of this form from AU's Financial Aid office or from most university financial aid offices.
 AU's Financial Aid office also maintains a comprehensive list of private loans and scholarships.
 If you do not have Internet access, you may electronically file your FAFSA in AU's Graduate Financial Aid office on the second floor of the Hamilton Building.
 Please call (202)-885-6100 to schedule an appointment and to find out what information you will need to bring with you.

 You may also want to check the following Web sites for scholarship information.

 A number of students receive sponsorship from their employers for expenses associated with their graduate weekend at SOC.
 Employer sponsorship, either in whole or in part, benefits both the student and sponsoring organization.
 The student will receive the foundations needed to further their career.
 The organization will gain from employees who enhance internal organizational capabilities.

 Below are some points to emphasize when approaching an employer for sponsorship.
 SOC’s professional weekend graduate programs benefit employers by providing employees with: